 You’ve decided you want to travel more this year (good on you), but you’re struggling to choose your next destination.
 Surely there’s an easier way than trawling through endless travel mags and guidebooks for the answers, right?
-That’s where our ultimate month-by-month travel guide comes in: your easily digestible list of places to visit, things to experience, and amazing weather to chase around the world.
+That’s where our ultimate month-by-month travel guide comes in: your easily digestible list of places to visit, things to experience and amazing weather to chase around the world.

-By the time June rolls around Canada’s summer season has started but is not yet in full swing, meaning fewer crowds – hurrah!
+By the time June rolls around, Canada’s summer season has started but is not yet in full swing – meaning fewer crowds, hurrah!
 Long, warm days enable you to completely immerse yourself in the country’s great outdoor offerings, from fresh-water fishing to camping.
-Many of the hiking trails are now open too, allowing you to soak up the breath-taking vistas at Banff National Park and beyond.
+Many of the hiking trails are now open too, allowing you to soak up the breathtaking vistas at Banff National Park and beyond.

 June kickstarts the lengthy dry season in Rwanda, a landlocked country best known for its Volcanoes National Park.
-As the rainy season showers subside, the ground becomes dry and firm under foot, making it an optimum time for tracking Africa’s endangered mountain gorillas.
+As the rainy season showers subside, the ground becomes dry and firm underfoot, making it an optimum time for tracking Africa’s endangered mountain gorillas.
 Make your way through dense, muggy jungle and find yourself falling in love with the gentle nature of these giants.

 Add remarkably close wildlife encounters to witnessing some of the most incredible landscapes on the continent and you’ve got a very special destination on your hands.
-It’s important to gain an insight into the nation’s tragically sad past too.
+It’s important to gain an insight into the nation’s tragically sad past, too.
 Visit the Rwandan Genocide Museum, built in 2004, for an eye-opening experience that’ll help you understand the courage and resilience of the local people.

 Labelling June as part of Guatemala’s rainy season is misleading because any showers are likely to be short-lived.
 Often called the “land of eternal spring”, large parts of the country are blessed with warm days and mild evenings year-round, and so good weather is almost always on the cards.
-In case you didn’t know July and August are popular times to visit, therefore you’ll miss the crowds by going now.
+In case you didn’t know July and August are popular times to visit, therefore you’ll miss the crowds by going in June.

 Enjoy strolling down charming colonial streets in Antigua with an imposing volcanic backdrop.
 Trek deep into the steamy jungles to explore remnants of mighty Mayan civilisations like Tikal.
 Unwind on a relaxing boat ride around Lake Atitlan and meet the friendly locals living on its banks.
-Or watch the fishermen at sunset in the waters surrounding the tiny yet irresistibly picturesque town of Flores.
+Or simply watch the fishermen at sunset in the waters surrounding the tiny yet irresistibly picturesque town of Flores.

 If you prefer a laidback beach break, enjoy lazing on the sugar-white beaches of Gili Air with a cocktail (or Bintang) in hand.
-If it’s adventure you’re after, strap on your hiking boots and prepare to tackle the steep slopes of an active volcano, Mount Batur.
-Or if it’s a bit of spirituality and relaxation you need, wind down with yoga classes and smoothies in Ubud.
+If it’s an adventure you’re after, strap on your hiking boots and prepare to tackle the steep slopes of an active volcano, Mount Batur.
+If it’s a bit of spirituality and relaxation you need, wind down with yoga classes and smoothies in Ubud.
 There’s something for everyone in Indonesia.

 Wildlife spotting in Botswana is remarkable all year round, but some safari parks are especially impressive from June to September.
-During the dry season, the lack of vegetation in these parts leads animals to congregate by watering holes and rivers making them easier to see.
+During the dry season, the lack of vegetation in these parts leads animals to congregate by watering holes and rivers, making them easier to see.
 The skies are clear and the chance of rain is slim.
-These arid conditions also mean less pesky mosquitoes are floating around.
+These arid conditions also mean fewer pesky mosquitoes are floating around.

 Don’t fret if festivals aren’t your thing, as Hungary has plenty more to bring to the table.
 Marvel at the mint green-domed Esztergom Basilica on the famous Danube Bend.
 Sample a glass of vino or two in one of the country’s many flourishing wine regions.
-Put the world to rights in the thermal waters and healing spas of Komárom or while away the hours in the beautifully preserved Baroque town of Eger.
+Put the world to rights in the thermal waters and healing spas of Komárom.
+Or while away the hours in the beautifully preserved Baroque town of Eger.